boblete/boblete.github.io/README.md

-How do you make people feel X - how does it want to feel WHo is your audience - how do you pursuade THEM
+How do you make people feel X - how does it want to feel WHo is your audience - how do you persuade THEM
 What is the Reality of that interaction in play
 Some will be amused…some may be cross
 If it does X to an audience What is the response?